-All nationals require passport valid for a minimum of six months from date of arrival.
+All nationals require a passport valid for a minimum of six months from the date of arrival.
 Often a sponsor will hold a visitor’s passport.
 In these cases, a receipt will be issued.
 This will generally be accepted in place of a passport where a transaction may require one.

 Passports bearing Israeli, Egyptian or Jordanian border stamps may cause some problems.
 The Kuwaiti government bans Israel nationals from entering the country.

 The prospect of earning salaries that are much higher than what foreigners can earn in their own countries is a major temptation for many foreign nationals who come to work in Kuwait.